Air Conditioner Repair Checklist

 If your thermostat isn’t telling your AC to start, it won’t switch on.

 The first step is ensuring it’s on “cool” and not “heat.”
 Otherwise your air conditioner may not turn on.
-Or you might get heated air blowing from vents being the furnace is running instead.
+You might also get heated air blowing from vents being the furnace is running instead.

 If you’re using a traditional thermostat: